-- Travel: offer unique conservation journeys.
-All profits from these trips are channelled back into WP to help cover operating costs. - Enterprise: invest in and support start-up eco-tourism projects with local communities helping bring them to scale. - Philanthropy: supporting high impact social and conservation projects such as the Kara conservancy.
+- Impact Travel: offer unique conservation journeys to Friends of Wild Philanthropy. - Impact Invest: invest in and support start-up eco-tourism projects with local communities helping bring them to scale. - Impact Philanthropy: supporting high impact social and conservation projects such as the Kara Conservancy.

-WP is a newly established organisation so has limited track record.
+WP is a newly established organisation so has a limited track record.
 We have, however, been supporting both communities and conservation initiatives and in our first year WP has: